-- (a) Hazardous Duties - i.
-When an employee is called upon to perform a task which the employee considers to be hazardous and that his/her safety has not been reasonably protected, the employee is expected to bring the situation to the attention of the foreman or other immediate Supervisor.
-If not satisfied with the response of the foreman or immediate Supervisor, the employee may refuse to perform the task. - When an employee has refused to perform an assigned task due to the hazards involved, the employee must submit a written report of such refusal, including a description of the hazards involved, to his/her immediate Supervisor within seventy-two (72) hours of such refusal.
+- 1. The employee undergoes evaluation by a Substance Abuse Professional (SAP) recommended by the MRO. - i.
+When an employee is called upon to perform a task which the employee considers to be hazardous and that their safety has not been reasonably protected, the employee is expected to bring the situation to the attention of the working crew leader or other immediate Supervisor.
+If not satisfied with the response of the working crew leader or immediate Supervisor, the employee may refuse to perform the task. - ii.
+When an employee has refused to perform an assigned task due to the hazards involved, the employee must submit a written report of such refusal, including a description of the hazards involved, to their immediate Supervisor within seventy-two (72) hours of such refusal.
 The matter will then be referred to a panel consisting of the immediate Supervisor, the Department Director of Safety, as well as a third member employee to be chosen by the employee.
 The panel shall consider all evidence presented, determine the reasonableness of the employee's refusal to perform the assigned task and recommend to the Sector Manager whatever action it deems appropriate.

-- (b) Accident Reporting Procedure - i.
+(b) Accident Reporting Procedure

+i.
 When an employee or other person has been injured or there has been damage to Department or private property while on the job, a properly completed accident report must be submitted to the Department Safety Director within twenty-four (24) hours of the accident.
-The employee's Supervisor shall be responsible for signing and forwarding the properly completed report to the Safety Area. - ii.
+The employee's Supervisor shall be responsible for signing and forwarding the properly completed report to the Safety Area.

+- ii.
 If one or more employees other than the employee reporting the accident, witnesses the accident, at least one such employee must sign the accident report. - iii.
 If an employee misses scheduled work time due to a work-related accident, the employee's supervisor shall notify the Safety Director as soon as possible, but no later than 12:00 noon the following business day. - iv.
-In cases of employee injury, refer to §§ 10.7 and 10.8 herein. - (c) Safety Rules Violations - i.
+In cases of employee injury, refer to §§ 10.7 and 10.8 herein.

+(c) Safety Rules Violations

+i.
 Class I Violations: